 Minnesota Statutes 2003 Supplement.
 Published by the State of Minnesota.

 This official publication only supplements Minnesota Statutes 2002.
-The supplement, published in pocket part format, identifies sections or subdivisions that were repealed and adds general laws included in Laws 2003 and 2003 First Special Session.
-Sections affected by revisor instructions were included as far as practicable.
-The Minnesota Human Rights Act was recodified from chapter 363 to 363A and other smaller portions of the statutes were recodified as directed.
+The supplement, published in pocket part format, identifies sections or subdivisions that were repealed and adds general laws included in Laws 2003 and 2003 First Special

 PREFACE xxxii